-clustering and diversity analysis for chemical libraries
+Clustering and diversity analysis for chemical libraries

 Similarity based clustering

-Non-hierarchical clustering: The Sphere Exclusion method is based on fingerprints and/or other numerical data, it can easily cope with millions of structures and it is suitable for diverse subset selection.
+Non-hierarchical methods: The Sphere Exclusion clustering is based on fingerprints and/or other numerical data, it can easily cope with millions of structures and it is suitable for diverse subset selection.
 K-means cluster analysis method aims to find the center of natural clusters in the input data in a way that minimizes the variance within each cluster.
 Finally, the Jarvis-Patrick (Jarp) method uses a nearest neighbor approach and performs variable-length clustering of chemical databases with hundreds of thousands of structures contained.

 Structure based clustering